saya-ashen/Dingent/README.md

 uvx dingent run
 ```

-By default, Dingent will start a LangGraph backend service and an MCP service, and it will open the frontend interface in your browser.
+By default, Dingent will start a LangGraph backend service and an Assistants service, and it will open the frontend interface in your browser.
 If the frontend doesn't open automatically, you can manually visit [http://localhost:3000](http://localhost:3000).

 Your project skeleton is now ready\!
 You can now:

   * **Explore the project structure**: See the `🏛️ Project Architecture` section below to understand the directory layout.
-  * **Develop the backend logic**: Edit the Python files in the `mcp/` and `backend/` directories to implement your core agent logic and APIs.
+  * **Develop the backend logic**: Edit the Python files in the `assistants/` and `backend/` directories to implement your core agent logic and APIs.
   * **Develop the frontend interface**: Build your user interface in the `frontend/` directory.

 ## 🏛️ Project Architecture